Clivern/CygnusX1/README.rst

 Jaglion
 =======

-Jaglion is a Modern Command Line Tool for Apache Kafka.
+A Modern Command Line Tool for Apache Kafka.
 It is easy to install and use.

 To use jaglion, follow the following steps: